 Tordjman replied that it’s difficult to get an SPVM police presence at the intersection.

 “But we will accelerate this.
-We’ll push even harder with the City of Montreal and hopefully get a quick and positive answer, but it’s something that we can certainly address.”
+We’ll push even harder with the City of Montreal and hopefully get a quick and positive answer, but it’s something that we can certainly address.” n